-The Corporation also will take immediate steps to impose disciplinary action on individuals engaging in any of the following prohibited acts:
+The Corporation also will shall take immediate steps to impose disciplinary action on individuals engaging in any of the following prohibited acts:

-- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful harassment (see definition on page 1) or who has participated as a witness in a harassment investigation. - B. Filing a malicious or knowingly false report or complaint of unlawful harassment (see definition on page 1). - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of unlawful harassment-(see definition on page 1), when responsibility for reporting and/or investigating unlawful harassment charges comprises part of one's supervisory-duties.
+- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful harassment or who has participated as a witness in a harassment investigation. - B. Filing a malicious or knowingly false report or complaint of unlawful harassment. - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of unlawful harassment, when responsibility for reporting and/or investigating unlawful harassment charges comprises part of one's duties.